chetnashah/webconcepts/Github/Github.md

 ### Events

-`pull_request` - only to do with PR entity, nothing to do with commit pushes `push` - only to do with commit pushes.
+`pull_request` - only to do with PR entity, nothing to do with commit pushes.
+Important events in `pull_request` are: `opened`, `closed`, `synchronize`.
+The workflow will get the future merged commit as a ref.
+`push` - only to do with commit pushes.
+You can specify branch filters on this event.

 ### Job